The next MPG awards will be held on 25th April 2024.

 For sponsorship opportunities for the MPG Awards 2024, don’t hesitate to get in touch with firstname.lastname@example.org for more details.

 The MPG Awards process is conducted in three distinct stages:

-1. Submissions: this is simply the collection of suggestions of possible candidates for each award category.
+1. Nominations: this is simply the collection of suggestions of possible candidates for each award category.
 Anyone may submit any potential candidate, and candidates may submit themselves.
-Submission does not constitute any kind of status; it is merely a process of adding names to the list of those who will be presented for voting.
+Nominations does not constitute any kind of status; it is merely a process of adding names to the list of those who will be presented for voting.

 3. Judging: the judging panel is made up of record producers, recording engineers, mixers, re-mixers, record company A&R people, publishers, broadcasters and journalists.
 Their responsibility is to discuss the relative merits of the shortlisted nominations and ultimately vote for the winners of each MPG Award.